cayossarian/clamav-mac/README.md

 launchctl unload -w /Library/LaunchDaemons/com.clamav_tr.plist
 ```
 ### Email Notification Setup
-The script provides basic Postfix email configuration but if you need to map from a local mailbox address (like somebody@machine.local) to a domain (like somebody@me.com) you'll need to do a bit more configuration.
+The script provides basic Postfix email configuration but if you need to map from a local machine mailbox address (like somebody@machine.local) to a domain (like somebody@me.com) you'll need to do a bit more configuration.
 In order to accompolish this external email mapping you'll need to perform the following actions:
 1) Add an additioinal line to the /et/postfix/main.cf script:
 	smtp_generic_maps=hash:/etc/postfix/generic
-2) Edit /etc/postfix/generic, adding configuration lines such as (the root line is to handle the cases where cron is sending as root and you need to have the FROM address changed):
+2) Edit /etc/postfix/generic, adding configuration lines such as (the root line is to handle the cases where cron is sending emails as root and you need to have the FROM address changed so it is accepted by your email server):
 ```
 	somebody@machine.local somebodyd@me.com
 	root@machine.local somebody@me.com